 Every house lot, no matter how big, has restrictions.
-Typically these restrictions are put in place to keep houses being built too close to each other.
+Typically these restrictions are put in place to keep houses from being built too close to each other.
 This means there is an invisible line running around your property.
-This line makes the area where you can put any structure, or part thereof on it smaller than the lot.
+This line makes the area where you can put any structure smaller than the lot.

-For example say you have a lot that is 80 feet wide by 100 feet deep.
-If the set-backs on that property are 10 feet, meaning that nothing can be closer to the edge of the property than 10 feet.
-Effectively making the “build-able” area of that lot 60 feet wide by 80 feet.
+For example, say you have a lot that is 80 feet wide by 100 feet deep.
+If the set-backs on that property are 10 feet, this means that nothing can be closer to the edge of the property than 10 feet.
+This will make the “build-able” area of that lot 60 feet wide by 80 feet deep.

 Not knowing exactly what your setbacks are can be a costly and time consuming mistake.

-Not all setbacks are uniform.
-Meaning that any one side may have more of a setback than the other sides.
+Not all setbacks are uniform, meaning that any one side may have a larger setback than the other sides.
 There may also be dedicated easements on your property.
-These can be for many reasons, fire access, power lines, drainage and even maintenance easements.
+These can be for many reasons: fire access, power lines, drainage and even maintenance easements.